The Players: Rory McIlroy shares early lead after birdie burst and drop drama with Jordan Spieth

-Xander Schauffele and Rory McIlroy set the clubhouse target on a low-scoring opening morning at TPC Sawgrass; World No 1 Scottie Scheffler among later starters; Watch The Players throughout the week live on Sky Sports
+Xander Schauffele and Rory McIlroy set the clubhouse target on a low-scoring opening morning at TPC Sawgrass; McIlroy made 10 birdies on day one of The Players; watch throughout the week live on Sky Sports Golf

 Rory McIlroy produced an early birdie burst and was involved in a heated rules debate with Jordan Spieth during an eventful opening round at The Players.